 Pick the right Hosting Solutions.
 Your options?
 WPEngine, FlyWheel (also owned by WPEngine), Cloudways (gives you at least 5 other avenues for hosting such as an ability to choose from Digital Ocean, The Google Cloud Platform, AWS, and more), 10Web (on Google Cloud Platform but gives you 22+ premium plugins, a WordPress website builder built on top of Elementor, and more).

 Use landing pages for lead generation (even e-commerce sites should be doing that).
-The best options are Unbounce, LeadPages, Webflow and Simvoly (the last two also help you develop websites built on HTML/CSS).
+The best options are Unbounce, LeadPages, Instapage, Webflow and Simvoly (the last two also help you develop websites built on HTML/CSS).

 Choose whatever email marketing tool you want — say, MailChimp, Drip, ConvertKit, or whatever.
 Grow your email list (partially with the organic traffic visiting your site and partially with orchestrated effort with marketing (including Paid advertising).